Tohidul29/Sports-world-website/README.md

 # Sports-world-website
-This is a sport website
+This is a sports website

 ## Deployment
 This website is deployed on Netlify.
 [Click here](https://brave-ramanujan-25af5c.netlify.app) to visit.